pbrunet44/Capstone_Project_1/README.md

 # Capstone_Project_1
 Capstone Project for Springboard Software Engineering Course

-# Proposals
+# Project Ideas
-My mentor and I have narrowed this project down to two proposals, one of which has a possible extension.
+My mentor and I have narrowed this project down to two ideas, one of which has a possible extension.
 ## Scheduling App
 A website that people can use to coordinate schedules for meetups, business meetings, study sessions, or other events.
 The event organizer could create a link to share with attendees.
 After they reply, the organizer can see a visualization of which times work best.